vanilla-extracts/website/src/blog/services_update.md

 moment.

-It won't exists for another year and a half (or more); but it will probably be under some subdomains of `charlotte-thomas.me` and/or `faefox.dev`.
-Probably more `faefox.dev` as we can all agree, it is the funnier one.
+It won't exists for another year and a half (or more); but it will probably be under some subdomains of *charlotte-thomas.me* and/or *faefox.dev*.
+Probably more *faefox.dev* as we can all agree, it is the funnier one.

 - EDIT: Add miranda in the servers, 2025-07-28.
-- EDIT: Remove yellowstone from the servers, 2025-07-29
+- EDIT: Remove yellowstone from the servers, 2025-07-29.
-- EDIT: Moved status page to miranda, 2025-07-30
+- EDIT: Moved status page to miranda, 2025-07-30.
+- EDIT: Added backup on S3 bucket, 2025-07-31.